coqui-ai/TTS/README.md

 ```

 #### Example text to speech using **Fairseq models in ~1100 languages** 🤯.
-For these models use the following name format: `tts_models/<lang-iso_code>/fairseq/vits`.
+For Fairseq models, use the following name format: `tts_models/<lang-iso_code>/fairseq/vits`.
-You can find the list of language ISO codes [here](https://dl.fbaipublicfiles.com/mms/tts/all-tts-languages.html)
+You can find the language ISO codes [here](https://dl.fbaipublicfiles.com/mms/tts/all-tts-languages.html)
 and learn about the Fairseq models [here](https://github.com/facebookresearch/fairseq/tree/main/examples/mms).

 ```python